sailendrachettri/alphanews/README.md

 # Features of the app

-- Read the latest message
+- Read the latest news across world
 - Save the importent new for later use (working on this feature)

 # Screenshots